The Fine Print

 • WSET Awards.

 We keep your information safe by storing your information securely and restricting access to authorised users only.
+You can access WSET Awards Data Policy here.

 You have the right to ask for a copy of any personal information we hold about you, and to ask for it to be corrected if you think it is wrong.
 If you’d like to ask for a copy of your information, or to have it corrected, please contact us at admin@wineedgroup.com.